A Passion for Research Brought to Life

 Research continues to lead to exciting breakthroughs in the diagnosis and treatment of liver disease.
 But, unfortunately, some patients may have difficulty obtaining the benefits of this research.

 The Canadian Liver Foundation’s advocacy efforts seek to ensure that patients have equal and affordable access to the most effective treatments regardless of their income or where they live.
 We have successfully advocated for new hepatitis C drug therapies for use in Canada and are continuing to push provincial governments to provide access to these treatments to patients in their regions.

 The Canadian Liver Foundation relies on support from caring individuals, community-minded corporations and foundations to continue funding life-saving liver research as well as patient support, education and advocacy programs for all Canadians.

 We need advances in diagnosis and treatment; advances that may one day lead to a cure.
-The Canadian Liver Foundation has been funding liver research in Canada for over 48 years, an achievement we credit to the generosity and continued commitment of our donors.
+The Canadian Liver Foundation has been funding liver research in Canada for close to 50 years, an achievement we credit to the generosity and continued commitment of our donors.

 The Canadian Liver Foundation’s mission of bringing liver research to life is built on the passion and expertise of researchers and physicians in Canada and around the world who seek to unlock the mysteries of liver disease.